How to use an IRA withdrawal for a home purchase

 A graphic explaining how to make an IRA withdrawal for home purchase in three steps.

-If you plan on using retirement funds to buy a house, you have the option of putting your withdrawal towards a down payment.
-Here is how to begin the early withdrawal process.
+If you plan to use your retirement funds to buy a house, here is how to begin the early withdrawal process in a way that helps you avoid penalties.

 1. Check the IRS qualifications